jes/autosqlite/EDGECASES.md

  - ✅ we don't handle "query params" in the db name, mattn/go-sqlite3 let's you sql.Open("sqlite3", "foo.db?_busy_timeout=1000"), we should keep hold of the query string but treat only "foo.db" as the filename - **RESOLVED**
  - document that we mis-handle column/table renames
- - os.Remove(lockPath) is called unconditionally after unlock; consider deferring only on successful lock acquisition to avoid removing another process's lock file in some edge cases.
+ - ✅ os.Remove(lockPath) is called unconditionally after unlock; consider deferring only on successful lock acquisition to avoid removing another process's lock file in some edge cases - **RESOLVED**
  - a ":memory:" database is apparently meant to be shared? so doesn't create a new db, need to make a temporary one on disk
  - make temporary files with better filenames maybe